 The normal range is considered to be from 0 to 4 nanograms per milliliter (ng/mL) of blood.
 Often, especially for older men, the upper limit is exceeded.

-Thus begins a cycle of apprehension and fear that the elevated PSA reading is an indicator of prostate cancer.
+Thus begins a cycle of apprehension that the elevated PSA reading is an indicator of prostate cancer.

 Who should get Tested?